 3. Stirling Castle

-Stirling Castle sits on a volcanic mound overlooking the city of Stirling and the river Fife where the famous battle of the Stirling Bridge.
+Stirling Castle comes third on my list of castles near Edinburgh.
+It sits on a volcanic mound overlooking the city of Stirling and the river Fife where the famous battle of the Stirling Bridge took place.

 The beautiful Stirling Castle is the best place to start your walking tour of Stirling